Cray-HPE/docs-csm/operations/image_management/Upload_and_Register_an_Image_Recipe.md

     recipe_type = "kiwi-ng"
     arch = "x86_64"
     require_dkms = false

     [[template_dictionary]]
     key = "CSM_RELEASE_VERSION"
     value = "1.2.5"
     key = "SLE_VERSION"
     value = "15sp4"
     ```

-    Additional key/value pairs can be added by providing a list of comma-separated keys/values to the
-    `--template-dictionary-key` and `--template-dictionary-value` parameters.

 1. (`ncn-mw#`) Create a variable for the `id` value in the returned data.